fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 ![Resources after VM creation](./images/resources-after-vm-creation.jpg)

-Note: _*You can pig the public IP of the newly created VM yet, as only RDP is allowed on port 3389*_
+Note: _*You can't ping the public IP of the newly created VM yet, as only RDP is allowed on port 3389 by default*_

 So, go ahead and download the RDP file and launch it to connect to your first VM using the password you created.